June 24, 2026

 Key takeaways

-• Local in-network waits typically run 6-20 weeks depending on setting; statewide telehealth usually cuts that to 2-6 weeks.
+- Local in-network waits typically run 6-20 weeks depending on setting; statewide telehealth usually cuts that to 2-6 weeks at the same cost.

-• A large share of Sacramento adults are on CalPERS or CalSTRS plans (Anthem, Blue Shield, Kaiser, UnitedHealthcare, Western Health Advantage), all of which must cover outpatient behavioral health under parity law.
+- A large share of Sacramento adults are on CalPERS or CalSTRS plans (Anthem, Blue Shield, Kaiser, UnitedHealthcare, Western Health Advantage), and Blue Shield of California carries a big slice of the state workforce.

-• Cigna and Aetna cover therapy and psychiatry under standard outpatient cost-sharing in California, telehealth at the same level as in-person.
+- Cigna, Aetna, and Blue Shield cover therapy and psychiatry under standard outpatient cost-sharing in California, with telehealth reimbursed at the in-person level.

-• Solo private-pay therapy in midtown and the suburbs runs $180-300 per session; in-network through Cigna or Aetna typically a $20-60 copay or coinsurance after deductible.
+- Solo private-pay therapy in midtown and the suburbs runs $180-300 per session; in-network care through Cigna, Aetna, or Blue Shield typically costs a copay or coinsurance after deductible.

 Frequently Asked Questions